DocOtak/gsw-xarray/docs/attrs.rst

 * We include the OceanSITES ``reference_scale`` attribute for functions that return PSS-78 or ITS-90.

-* Finally, we did out best to include the correct units and standard name based on the published TEOS-10 documentation.
+* Finally, we did our best to include the correct units and standard name based on the published TEOS-10 documentation.
   If erorrs are noted, please open an issue on github so we can correct these errors.

 .. include:: _attr_table.rst